+Employment is the cornerstone of ‘inclusive industrialization’ – an explicit goal of Sustainable Development Goal #9.
 This research project will assess how participation in global value chains (GVCs) affects the quantity and quality of employment in the ASEAN region.
-Employment is the cornerstone of ‘inclusive industrialization’ – an explicit goal of Sustainable Development Goal # 9.
-The project will examine GVC participation through a sectoral lens, by examining the electronics sectors in Vietnam and the Philippines and the apparel sectors in Vietnam and Myanmar.
-It will assess how firm and worker characteristics vary at different stages of production in the electronics and apparel value chains.
-The project will analyze how GVC participation differs based on gender, and whether women have equal access to higher-value-added activities within supply chains.
+By examining GVC participation through a sectoral lens of the electronics sectors in Vietnam and Thailand, and the apparel sectors in Vietnam and Myanmar, it will explore how firm and worker characteristics vary at different stages of production.
+Disaggregating supply chain participation by gender will further shed light on whether women have equal access to higher-value-added activities within supply chains.

 To highlight what ‘inclusive industrialization’ means in practice and what policy approach will promote GVC participation in line with this idea, this research endeavour will collect primary data on the goals that different stakeholders – governments, firms and workers – seek to achieve through GVC participation, and whether GVC participation has delivered on their expectations to date.